+- Sore throat

+Fever

-- Sore throat Fever Cold and flu Allergies - health
+Cold and flu

+- Headache

+Behavioral/mental

+Rash

+Preventive care health

 MDLIVE televisits can be an affordable alternative to a convenience care clinic or urgent care center, and cost less than going to the emergency room.
 Costs are the same or less than a visit to a primary care provider.